Mf-ff99/moodify-client/README.md

 ## Tech stack and testing

 *React.js
-*JavaScript
+JavaScript
-*vanilla css
+vanilla css
 PostgreSQL
 SQL
 Node.js
+Enzyme
+Jest
+Mocha
+Chai
+*

 Front end testing:
  Jest and Enzyme, each React component has well-grained tests to determine that the app has not lost functionality